normanj9/recipes/docs/recipes/garlic-yogurt-sauce.md

 ## Method

-### 1. Mellow the Garlic
-Microplane the garlic directly into the lemon juice and let sit 10 minutes to take the sharp edge off.

-### 2. Combine
+### 1. Combine
-Whisk together the yogurt, garlic-lemon mixture, olive oil, and salt until smooth.
-Add a couple tablespoons water to thin slightly.
+Combine ingredients in a bowl and thin with a couple tablespoons water.

-### 3. Bottle
+### 2. Bottle
 Transfer to squeeze bottle and store in fridge.